 If you are over 14 and did not get this vaccine at school or from your GP you can still get the vaccine until you reach 25 if you live in England, Wales or Northern Ireland.
-If you live in Scotland and missed out on the vaccine you can still get it if you are in school years S3 to S6.
+If you live in Scotland and missed out on the vaccine you can still get it if you are under 25 and have never received a MenC containing vaccine or if you are under 25 and attending university for the first time.